A priori estimates for finite-energy sign-changing blowing-up solutions of critical elliptic equations: Introduction and statement of the results

 For \emph{sign-changing} solutions of \eqref{eqha} the situation is much less understood.
 If no bound on the energy is assumed the situation is dimmer than for positive solutions.
 As shown by Premoselli-V\'etois \cite{PremoselliVetois}, one can only expect compactness in dimensions $n \ge 7$, when $h < \frac{n-2}{4(n-1)}S_g$ and when the negative part of the sequence $(\ua)_\alpha$ is a priori bounded.
 The counterpart of Druet \cite{DruetYlowdim} fails for sign-changing solutions in all the other cases, as proven by Ding \cite{Ding} for the Yamabe equation, Premoselli-V\'etois \cite{PremoselliVetois} and V\'etois \cite{Vetois}.
-The situation for sign-changing finite-energy blow-up is also considerably more involved than in the positive case: finite-energy sign-changing solutions of the Yamabe solutions in $\R^n$ are not classified, hence quantification of the energy is lost, and the complexity of the pointwise interaction between bubbles $\Via$ increases.
+The situation for sign-changing finite-energy blow-up is also considerably more involved than in the positive case: finite-energy sign-changing solutions of the Yamabe equation in $\R^n$ are not classified, hence quantification of the energy is lost, and pointwise interactions between bubbles are weaker due to stronger decay at infinity.
 Few sign-changing finite-energy compactness results are known and this was mainly due, up to now, to the lack of precise pointwise blow-up estimates as those of Theorem \ref{theorieC0}.
 We mention for instance the finite-energy compactness result of V\'etois \cite{Vetois} when $n\ge 7$, $h < \frac{n-2}{4(n-1)}$ and $(M,g)$ is locally conformally flat, that relies on arguments from Devillanova-Solimini \cite{DevillanovaSolimini} in the Euclidean case.
-In another context let us also mention Ghoussoub-Mazumdar-Robert \cite{GhoussoubMazumdarRobert}, where the authors obtain stability results and sharp pointwise blow-up estimates for sign-changing solutions of Hardy-Schr\"odinger equations with boundary singularity, a case in which the bubbles are centered at the singularity.
-Theorem \ref{theorieC0} fills this technical gap and provides a pointwise description of sign-changing blowing-up sequences of \eqref{eqha} that is as precise as in the positive case.
-We believe that it will pave the way for a better understanding of finite-energy sign-changing blow-up and for more sophisticated compactness results.
+We also mention Ghoussoub-Mazumdar-Robert \cite{GhoussoubMazumdarRobert}, where the authors obtain sharp pointwise blow-up estimates for sign-changing solutions of Hardy-Schr\"odinger equations with boundary singularity, a case in which the bubbles are centered at the singularity.

+Theorem \ref{theorieC0} paves the way for more sophisticated sign-changing compactness results.
+Similar techniques have recently been applied to obtaining quantitative stability results for Struwe's decomposition for positive Palais-Smale sequences, see Figalli-Glaudo \cite{FigalliGlaudo} and Deng-Sun-Wei \cite{DengSunWei} in the positive case.
+It would be interesting to see if the approach of Theorem \ref{theorieC0} can be applied to obtain analogous quantitative stability results in the sign-changing case.